msorre2/eighteen-months-to-code-competence/README.md

 * This is a curriculum I designed to structure my learning process as I work towards becoming a freelance web developer.
 It relies almost exclusively on free online resources, with the goal of quickly learning enough programming to be qualified for a junior full-stack developer position

 * This program requires a substantial commitment of 20-30 hours a week on average, and goes from May 2016 through October 2017.
 Read about my journey to full-stack programmer on my [Medium blog](https://medium.com/@strongdan/).
+Month zero covers HTML, CSS and some Javascript, and is optional if you already have these skills

 * Based loosely on: (1) [The Web Standards Curriculum](https://www.w3.org/community/webed/wiki/Main_Page), (2) [Odin Project's Open Curriculum](https://github.com/TheOdinProject/curriculum), (3) [Degreed's Ultimate Guide to Becoming a Web Developer](http://blog.degreed.com/ultimate-diy-guide-to-becoming-a-web-developer/), as well as the structure of the resources themselves.